-6.1 The Governing Body
+6.1 The Trustees

-Our Governing Body will ensure that:
+Our Trustees will ensure that:

-- there is a named Safeguarding Governor that takes the lead on safeguarding arrangements ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development with a focus on the best interests of the child - the school has an effective Safeguarding policy and Child Protection procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available publicly via the school website or other means.
+- all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the school's safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
+The training will be regularly updated. - there is a named Safeguarding Governor that takes the lead on safeguarding arrangements ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development with a focus on the best interests of the child - the school has an effective Safeguarding policy and Child Protection procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available publicly via the school website or other means.
 The policy will be reviewed and updated on an annual basis; - the school has a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying); - the school has a staff behaviour policy or code of conduct and that this is provided to all staff and volunteers on induction.
-The policy includes acceptable use of technology, staff/pupil relationships and communications including the use of social media; - the school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken safer recruitment training; - the school has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures; - online safety policy and procedures are in place and training and support is provided for staff and pupils to ensure that there is a good understanding of child protection issues related to electronic media; - the school has in place appropriate electronic filtering and monitoring systems to ensure that children are safeguarded from potentially harmful and inappropriate online material;
+The policy includes acceptable use of technology, staff/pupil relationships and communications including the use of social media; - the school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken safer recruitment training; - the school has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures;